Petercode12/ZaloAI_Liveness_Detection/readme.md

 python train.py
 ```

-- To see how to use our model, see `predict.py`, with input is the string to the video, and out is either 0 or 1.
+- To run our model:

 ```
-from utils import file2class
-result = file2class('pat/to/file/name')
+python predict.py
 ```